swiftlang/swift-package-manager/README.md

 ## A Work In Progress

-The package manager is being released early.
+The package manager is being open-sourced early, but has not yet had a stable release.
 Please consider any public interface (command-line or API) subject to change.
+There are many important features which are not yet implemented.

-Also it is important to note Swift is not yet ABI or API stable so packages you write will (likely) break as Swift evolves.
+It is also important to note Swift is not yet ABI or API stable so packages you write will (likely) break as Swift evolves.

 ## Contributing